Web Application Architecture: Choosing the Best Option for Your Project

 Web Application Architecture Components

-Web application components can be divided into two groups: user interface components and structural components.
+Web application architecture components can be divided into two groups: user interface components and structural components.

 There are three different models of web application components, depending on the number of servers and databases they use.

-The web application’s architecture is the way its components interact with each other.
-The type of web application architecture depends on the application logic on the client and server sides.
-There are several main types of web app architecture.
+The web application's architecture is the way its components interact with each other.
+The type of modern web application architecture depends on the application logic on the client and server sides.
+There are several main types of web app architecture, which is usually chosen by your hired CTO early on.

 1. Single-Page Applications (SPAs)